 The political situation in Bolivia remains unpredictable.
-There is an ongoing risk of civil unrest, including roadblocks, violent protests and strikes, particularly in the lead up to national elections on 12 October 2014.
+There is an ongoing risk of civil unrest, including roadblocks, violent protests and strikes.
 Travellers should avoid all protests as they have the potential to quickly turn violent.
 The use of tear gas and force to control disturbances is common.

 Where roadblocks are set up by protestors we advise you not to cross them, even if they appear unattended, as it may result in confrontation or the threat of violence.

 Blockades and closures associated with strikes and demonstrations can seriously affect travel across Bolivia, including at airports and bus stations.
 International and domestic travel can be disrupted without notice, particularly to Oruyo, Uyuni and Santa Cruz.

 We advise you to exercise a high degree of caution in the coca growing areas of Chapare (between Santa Cruz and Cochabamba) and the Yungas region northeast of La Paz, because of the possibility of confrontations associated with anti-narcotics activities.